kmwang123/cme211-notes/lecture-13/lecture-13.md

 ```

 Typesetting instructions (from this directory):
+don't check temporary files in github

 ```
 $ cd tex
 $ pdflatex hello.tex
 ```

+this produces the pdf
 This creates `hello.pdf`.
+uses computer modern font

 ### Document class